 Counseling services are now offered remotely to students Monday - Friday, 9 a.m. - 4 p.m.
 To discuss appointment options, please call 423-425-4438.

-Staff will begin scheduling intake appointments for UTC students seeking services who reside in Tennessee.
+Staff are scheduling remote intake appointments for UTC students seeking services and who reside in Tennessee.
 Any students residing outside of Tennessee can contact the Center to schedule a phone consultation to discuss resources available in their area of residence.

 Group counseling and live workshops are canceled until further notice.